 Demonstrate authority and expertise in your industry

-Plus, the use of video should keep visitors on your webpage longer, that reduces your bounce rate and increases the likelihood they will engage with your brand.
+Plus, the use of video should keep visitors on your webpage longer, this reduces your bounce rate and increases the likelihood they will engage with your brand.

 Moreover, your videos can be published on YouTube, potentially reaching a new, untapped audience and driving them back to your website.